larafoster/Good-Readme-Generator/README.md

->Directions for use: Once you have customized your readme, remove any headings that are all the help text (including this).
+>Directions for use: Once you have customized your readme, remove any headings with no content and all the help text (including this).

 # Awesome Readme Generator
-***

 ## Description
 >Provide a short description explaining the what, why, and how of your project.
-* Your application should prompt the user for information like their name, location, bio, LinkedIn URL, and GitHub URL.
-Feel free to add any additional prompts you think of.
+You can quickly and easily create a README file by using a command-line application to generate one.
+This allows the project creator to devote more time to working on the project.

 ---
 ## Table of Contents (Optional)